creichen/teal/README.md

 To understand how Teal works or to fix a bug, you have at least three
 options:

--   code-prober, for interactively exploring the AST and its attributes, and custom queries and highlights
+-   CodeProber, for interactively exploring the AST and its attributes, and custom queries and highlights
 -   The Java debugger `jdb`
 -   Print debugging

-We recommend using code-prober.
+We recommend using CodeProber.

-### Running code-prober
+### Running CodeProber

-To run code-prober in a POSIX environment (Linux, OS X), you can run the `codeprober.sh` script, and then connect to code-prober with a web browser at [localhost:8080](http://localhost:8080).
+To run CodeProber in a POSIX environment (Linux, OS X), you can run the `codeprober.sh` script, and then connect to CodeProber with a web browser at [localhost:8000](http://localhost:8000).
 You can optionally pass in a program as parameter to the `codeprober.sh` script.
-To run code-prober by hand, you can manually run it with a command line similar to the following:
+To run CodeProber by hand, you can manually run it with a command line similar to the following:

 `java -jar libs/code-prober.jar --autoprobes nameErrors,semanticErrors,reports --syntax teal compiler/teal-0.jar -D`